 You can climb to the top of O’Brien’s Tower at the Cliffs of Moher

 An Ireland itinerary doesn’t seem complete without a visit to the Cliffs of Moher.
 Before walking to the tops of the cliffs, take the time to visit the Cliffs Exhibtion and virtual reality experience ‘The Ledge.’
 For an entirely different view, drive to nearby Doolin and hop aboard a Cliffs of Moher Boat Cruise.

 1. Chocolate Garden of Ireland

-A sweet stop in County Wicklow, the Chocolate Garden of Ireland produces hand made chocolates, delicious Tipperary Ice Cream, and thin waffles (like cookies) in their premises near Tullow, County Carlow.
-Plan in advance and take part in a chocolate workshop, where you will learn about chocolate, taste chocolate, and even create your own chocolate treat to take home.
+A sweet stop in County Wicklow, the Chocolate Garden of Ireland produces hand-made chocolates, delicious Tipperary Ice Cream, and thin waffles (like cookies) in their premises near Tullow, County Carlow.
+Plan in advance and take part in a chocolate workshop, where you will learn about chocolate, taste chocolate, and even create your own chocolate treat to take home as luxury gifts.

 By choosing one or two (or all!) of these sites, you’ll be able to plan an Ireland vacation for your family that is both magical and memorable!